About Us and Why We’re Hiring

 What Success Looks Like:

-Our goal is for every user to achieve life-changing financial control.
+Our goal is for every YNAB user to achieve life-changing financial control—and for the whole planet to realize it is possible.
 No small thing, right?
-In 2020, we’re focused on making YNAB effortless for new budgeters from their very first experience, and also helping all users see YNAB fit their needs—functional, social, and emotional—as they resolve financial struggles.
+In 2022, we’re focused on helping all users see YNAB fit their needs—functional, social, and emotional—as they resolve financial struggles.

 You’ll need to: